ravendb/docs/version_2_5/docs/client-api/partial-document-updates.markdown

 {CODE scriptedpatching1@ClientApi/PartialDocumentUpdates.cs /}

+As you can see you can inject the values into the script by using _Values_ collection.
+In order to get the id of the current document use:

+{CODE scriptedpatching_get_id@ClientApi/PartialDocumentUpdates.cs /}

 Of course, `ScriptedPatchRequest` allows you to use any arbitrary JavaScript functionality like for-loops.
 Additionally there are a few custom methods available that you can use in your scripts:

 #### Remove